Scholarships won't give you money for nothing. Some even set down requirements you must meet after you graduate.

-Required Job or Career Commitments
+Scholarships That Require Job or Career Commitments

 Many scholarships require that you work for a number of years in a certain field, such as healthcare or teaching, once you graduate.
 If you don't provide evidence of such employment, the sponsor will usually recover the scholarship money.

-When You Must Go Home
+Scholarships That Require You to Go Home

 You may be required to return to your hometown or state after graduation, no matter what career you pursue.
 Proof of your residency after graduation may be required.